My New Kentucky Home

 SBS030 December 3 2025

-The next day, our dusting of snow had melted away in the valley surrounding Windswept Acre.
+The next day, our dusting of snow had melted away in the valley surrounding my home.

-Some snow remained atop Indian Fort Mountain, however.
+A remnant of snow remained atop Indian Fort Mountain.
 Even more prominent was ice that formed overnight; it clung to barren limbs and created a winter wonderland for hikers who walked among the trees.

 Top